Lean Six Sigma (LSS) Tools

 • Draw the process flow, starting at the end with what’s delivered to the customer and work upstream.
 Place all activities in a sequence on the map.

-• Add the flow of materials, include any inspection and testing materials, add suppliers at the beginning of the process.
+• Add the flow of materials, including inspection and testing materials, and place suppliers at the beginning of the process.

 • Add the information flow between activities.
-Document how the process communicates with the customer and supplier.
-Document how the information is gathered (electronic, manual, etc.).
+Document how the process communicates with the customer and supplier as well as how the information is gathered (electronic, manual, etc.).

-• Collect process data by walking the process and gathering for each step what triggers it, setup time, processing time, takt rate (rate of customer demand), percent defective or scrap rate, number of people, etc.
+• Collect process data by observing the process in action.
+For each step, record the trigger that initiates it, setup time, processing time, takt rate (rate of customer demand), percent defective or scrap rate, number of people, etc.

-• Add process and lead time data to the chart, including delays, processing (value-add) time, setup time, etc.
+• Add process and lead time data to the chart, including delays, value-added processing time, setup time, etc.

 • Verify the map by having non-team members who know the process review the flow and data.